Frederic-Boulanger-UPS/docker-ubuntunovnc-3asem/README.md

 This image contains Isabelle 2020, the Coq IDE, and Why3 with various solvers

 The source files are available on [GitHub](https://github.com/Frederic-Boulanger-UPS/docker-ubuntunovnc-3asem).
+The [isabelle2019](https://github.com/Frederic-Boulanger-UPS/docker-ubuntunovnc-3asem/tree/isabelle2019) branch has the source files for the 2019 image.

 Typical usage is: